htoyryla/nqgan/README.md

 flip: training images are randomly flipped horizontally (so as to introduce more variety)
 noise: add noise to training images, give st dev as parameter e.g. --noise 0.01
 ```
+### Use cyclical learning rate

+Cyclical learning rate can work better than the usual gradually decreasing rate.

+Use for example
+'''
+--lrD 0.0002 --lrG 0.0002 --cyclr 100
+'''

+to vary lr cyclically between 0.0002 and 0.000002.

+I have also noticed that use of cyclical lr may reduce memory usage.

 ### Model architecture